lifemikey/objectstorage-swift/export-image.md

 # Exporting an Image to an {{site.data.keyword.objectstorageshort}} Account

-The Image Templates screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} allows users to export an Image Template to an {{site.data.keyword.objectstorageshort}} account.
-The image export process takes a preexisting, private Standard Image Template and coverts the image into an Image File that is stored in a specified location on an {{site.data.keyword.objectstorageshort}} account.
+The [Image Templates](/../docs/infrastructure/image-templates/image_index.html){:new_window} screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} allows users to export an [Image Template](/../docs/infrastructure/image-templates/image_about.html){:new_window} to an {{site.data.keyword.objectstorageshort}} account.
+The image export process takes a preexisting, private Standard [Image Template](/../docs/infrastructure/image-templates/image_about.html){:new_window} and coverts the image into an Image File that is stored in a specified location on an {{site.data.keyword.objectstorageshort}} account.
 The export process is currently not available on Flex Images.
 Follow the steps below to export an Image Template.

 ## Export an Image